Bobby Jindal: Committee assignments

 He was made vice-chairman of the House Subcommittee on the Prevention of Nuclear and Biological Attacks.
 Jindal served as president of the incoming freshman class of congressmen, in 2004.
 He was elected to the position of House assistant majority whip, a senior leadership role.
 He served in this capacity from 2004 to 2006.

 2007 gubernatorial election

 On January 22, 2007, Jindal announced his candidacy for governor.
 Polling data showed him with an early lead in the race, and he remained the favorite throughout the campaign.
 He defeated eleven opponents in the nonpartisan blanket primary held on October 20, including two prominent Democrats, State Senator Walter Boasso of Chalmette and Louisiana Public Service Commissioner Foster Campbell of Bossier City, and an independent, New Orleans businessman John Georges.

 Jindal finished with 699,672 votes (54 percent).
 Boasso ran second with 226,364 votes (17 percent).
 Georges finished with 186,800 (14 percent), and Campbell, who is also a former state senator, ran fourth with 161,425 (12 percent).
 The remaining candidates collectively polled three percent of the vote.
-Jindal polled well in the pluralities or majorities in 60 of the state's 64 parishes (equivalent to counties in other states).
-He lost narrowly to Georges in Orleans Parish, to Boasso in St. Bernard Parish (which Boasso represented in the Legislature), and in the two neighboring north Louisiana parishes of Red River and Bienville located south of Shreveport, both historically Democratic and supported Campbell.
-In the 2003 contest with Blanco, Jindal had lost most of the northern parishes.
 This marked the first time that a non-incumbent candidate for governor was elected without a runoff under the Louisiana election system.